Essential DaVinci Resolve Project Settings (For Beginners!)

 Timeline Format

-Timeline Format section (the most important one) tells you what resolution, frame rate your timeline should be.
+The timeline Format section (the most important one) tells you what resolution, and frame rate your timeline should be.

 Timeline Resolution – The resolution or frame size of all of your timelines in the current project.
 This is a dropdown containing many options like “1920 x 1080”, “3840 x 2160”, etc.